Where is Saint Joseph’s College?

 What academic programs does Saint Joseph’s offer?

 Communication majors can choose to concentrate in journalism/public relations, new media, business communications or sports communications.
 Students in biology, chemistry, English, history, and math can choose to minor in secondary education and then get certified as a high school teacher in that field.
-Partnership programs include tracks for pre-pharmacy, pre-physician assistant, pre-engineering and pre-optometry.
+Partnership programs include tracks for pre-pharmacy, pre-physician assistant and pre-optometry.

 What is the classroom environment like?